tkhq/qos/docs/GUIDE.md

 - ✓ Application binary (new version)
 - ✓ Pivot hash in manifest (new binary hash)
 - ✓ Manifest nonce (incremented for anti-downgrade)
-- ✓ Ephemeral key (newly generated per boot)
+- ✓ Setup and live ephemeral keys (newly generated per boot)
 - ✓ Manifest approvals (K=2 signatures on new manifest)

 **What Stays the Same**: